moja-global/moja_global_docs/docs/DevelopmentSetup/FLINT.example_installation.rst

 -  **Chapman richards** - Spatial sample

-The FLINT.example repository is available `here`_ under the moja global organisation on GitHub.
-Before proceeding to the instuctions for installing FLINT.example, please follow the following steps to clone this repository on your fork:
+The FLINT.example repository is available `here`_ under the moja global organisation on GitHub. organisation on GitHub.
+Before proceeding to the instructions for installing FLINT.example, please follow the following steps to clone this repository on your fork: